forgottenswitch/qwafkey/README.md

 Bugs and limitations
 --------------------
-Infrequently, Shift and Control inappropriately get pressed.
-Be prepared to restart the application using the tray icon (and then press Shifts and Controls once so that OS sees them being released), should this be the case.

 When using multiple layouts, they must not be switched using the system-provided shortcuts, as remapper, for performance reasons, wouldn't be able to detect it until the next window switching, resulting in shuffled